happybeing/vdash/README.md

 su root </dev/null
 ```

 You can use any logfiles for this basic level of testing.
+Here are some to try:

+    /var/log/syslog
+    /var/log/auth.log
+    /var/log/lastlog
+    /var/log/dmesg
+    /var/log/kern.log
+    /var/log/boot.log

 ## LICENSE